 If the underlying cause of the cirrhosis is not clear, further tests may be done to clarify the cause.
 For example, to check for antibodies to hepatitis viruses, to check for autoantibodies that may have attacked your liver cells, to look in a blood sample for excess iron or copper, etc.

-'Scarring' of the liver (cirrhosis) tends to get progressively worse if the underlying cause persists and is not treated.
+'Scarring' of the liver (cirrhosis) tends to become progressively worse if the underlying cause persists and is not treated.
 In general, once the damage is done the scarring is not able to reverse.
 Therefore, the aim of treatment is, if possible, to prevent further liver scarring or to slow the progression of the scarring process.
 Treatments that may be advised include the following.

 Stop drinking alcohol